 Viral Jolly Rancher TikTok recipe leaves boy with severe burns.
 Here's a doctor's warning.

-PITTSBURGH (KDKA) -- A Pittsburgh-area mother says she just wants to go back in time and not watch a viral TikTok video that ended with her 9-year-old in the hospital with severe burns.
+PITTSBURGH (KDKA) -- A trendy video is popping up on TikTok, showing how to make "candy grapes."
+The Jolly Rancher-coated grapes are popular, but they're suddenly sending people to the emergency room.

-"I've had a lot of mom guilt for even thinking this was a good idea," mom Christina Blackstone said after what started as a fun bonding activity to make "candy grapes" ended with a trip to West Penn Hospital.
+A Pittsburgh-area mother said she just wants to go back in time and not watch the viral video that ended with her 9-year-old in the hospital with severe burns.

-A trendy video is popping up on TikTok, showing how to make "candy grapes."
-Jolly Rancher-coated candy grapes are popular, but they're suddenly sending people to the ER with severe burns.
+"I've had a lot of mom guilt for even thinking this was a good idea," mom Christina Blackstone said after what started as a fun bonding activity ended with a trip to West Penn Hospital.

 Nine-year-old Caidan Blackstone from Uniontown still can't use his hand.